How to Be a Wildlife Hero with the Tucson Wildlife Center

 That's where the Tucson Wildlife Center shines.
 Founded in 1998 by Lisa Bates and Peter Lininger, it became a 501(c)3 nonprofit in 2000.

-READ: Easy Ways You Can Hydrate Arizona's Heat-Stressed Wildlife
+Easy Ways You Can Hydrate Arizona's Heat-Stressed Wildlife

-The center maintains high standards in helping wild animals recover from various ailments and injuries.
-It operates a 24/7 emergency helpline, transports and captures injured animals, and provides 24-hour emergency care to wild animals, specializing in treating and releasing species like javelina, raptors, and coyotes.
+It operates a 24/7 emergency helpline, transports and captures injured animals, and provides 24-hour emergency care to wild animals.
+They specialize in treating and releasing species like javelina, raptors, and coyotes.

 And they do it all for free.